lmc-eu/spirit-design-system/packages/web-react/src/components/Dropdown/README.md

 # Dropdown

-⚠️ Dropdown component is [deprecated][deprecated] and will be removed in the next major version.
+⚠️ Dropdown component is [deprecated][readme-deprecations] and will be removed in the next major version.
 Please use "DropdownModern" component instead.
 This is the React implementation of the [Dropdown][dropdown] component.

 ## Usage